How to Stop Crochet From Twisting: 5 Essential Beginner Tips

 To prevent this, lay your foundation chain flat on a table after completing it.
 Run your finger along the chain from the slip knot to the last stitch.
 If the chain naturally spirals or coils, you may have added a twist somewhere along the way.
 Gently untwist it before proceeding.
 For community tips and pattern discussions, you can also browse projects on Ravelry where experienced crocheters share their foundation chain techniques.

 Getting into the habit of laying out and inspecting your chain is a small step that makes a big difference.
-Many tutorials on how to stop crochet from twisting beginner methods skip this simple check, but it catches errors before they compound across rows.
+A lot of tutorials skip this simple check, but it catches errors before they compound across rows.

-Use a Turning Chain That Matches Your Stitch Height
+How Do You Use a Turning Chain That Matches Your Stitch Height?

 The turning chain at the start of each new row serves as the first stitch’s height.
 If your turning chain is too short or too tall for the stitch you are working, it pulls the row at an angle, causing the edges to lean and twist inward or outward.
 For single crochet, use one chain.
 For half double crochet, use two.
 For double crochet, use three.

-Using the correct turning chain height keeps your rows aligned and prevents the cumulative twist that builds up over many rows.
-If you notice your work curving to one side, check your turning chain count first.
-This is one of the easiest fixes in any how to stop crochet from twisting beginner guide, yet it solves a surprisingly common problem.
+Using the correct turning-chain height keeps your rows aligned and prevents the twist that builds up over many rows.
+If your work starts curving to one side, check your turning-chain count first, it’s one of the easiest fixes there is, and it solves a surprisingly common problem.

 Consistency with your turning chain also improves the overall appearance of your edges.
 When every row starts at the correct height, the sides of your project stay straight and even from the foundation chain all the way to the final row.